 After a fabulous nights sleep we were up early-ish for breakfast and after such a huge meal the night before we opted for a light meal to start the day.
 Again all very lovely and with the added bonus of a fresh smoothie to drink too.
 Nice touch.

 Booking out was easy, we settled our bill and wished a safe journey etc from the same receptionist who had booked us in nearly 24hours earlier.
 Before we left we did visit the Mill Shop, where hotel guests get 15% off any purchase during their stay.
 There are some fabulous gifts and we found a tweed/leather belt which now has a new home!

 Would we stay here again?
 Yes.
 Would I recommend staying here?
 Yes.
 Would I recommend eating here even if you don’t stay?
 Hell yes!

 There are plenty of reasons to book up a stay at the New Lanark Mill Hotel (if you need them): Valentines Day, my “big” birthday, Mothering Sunday or a “just because” stay.
 Only 50 minutes from Glasgow and just over an hour to Edinburgh it is perfectly situated for a shopping/spa weekend or a relaxing mid-week break.

 **Please note that we were invited to stay at New Lanark Mill Hotel for the purpose of this review.
-All views and drooling are down to me**
+All views and drooling over food are down to me**